 - The map is very basic and you will have to spend some extra bucks for downloading other maps

 - Takes time to move the Garmin Topo maps to/from the unit

-The Garmin eTrex 10 provides you with a great option in a handheld navigation list of devices for the budget savvy people.
+The Garmin eTrex 10 provides you with a great option in a handheld navigation list of devices for budget-savvy people.
 This model is prepared with a 2.2-inch monochrome display with a high-sensitivity GPS handset and a worldwide base map making it easier to locate your position easily to see where you are, and where you have been.
 It can be powered up with two AA batteries for up to twenty hours of battery backup so that you don’t have to worry about changing them every few hours and enjoy your outdoor exploration.

-The built of the model is waterproof to IPX7 standards for better protection besides splashes, rain, etc. The Hotfix & GLONASS support in the item helps for fast positioning of your location and can develop a reliable signal for you to go TO and FRO from the unit.
+The built of model is waterproof to IPX7 standards for better protection besides splashes, rain, etc. The Hotfix & GLONASS support in the item helps for fast positioning of your location and can develop a reliable signal for you to go too and FRO from the unit.
 It is a rugged handheld navigator that comes with a preloaded worldwide base map to help you navigate onto maximum terrains and extends its support for paperless geocaching to go a little greener every time you purchase a Garmin product.